DevExpress/devextreme-demos/JSDemos/Demos/List/ListEditingAndAPI/description.md

 <!-- jQuery -->
-The [List](/Documentation/ApiReference/UI_Widgets/dxList/) is a UI component that displays a collection of items as a scrollable list.
+The [List](/Documentation/ApiReference/UI_Widgets/dxList/) displays a collection of items as a scrollable list.
 To create a list, pass an array of items to **dataSource**.

 This demo illustrates selection and deletion, and its UI can be divided into three sections: the **List**, "Selected Tasks" section, and "Options".